How Much Does a Land Survey Cost?

 Sealed certificate: The professional will have signed and sealed an official certificate on the map.

-Written survey: This will contain all information pertaining to the official findings, a legal description and disparities/changes between the previous documentation and the current results.
+Written survey: This will contain all information pertaining to the official findings, a legal description and any disparities between the previous documentation and the current results.

-If you simply need to determine your price per square foot or if you’re satisfying your personal curiosity, you could assess your own plot.
-You'll need legal documents describing your land, which can be difficult to locate if your property is older or if there hasn't been a review completed recently.
-Before getting started, gather the supplies you’ll need, which include:
+To calculate a price per square foot or to satisfy your personal curiosity, you could assess your own plot.
+You'll need legal documents describing your land’s boundaries, which can be difficult to locate if your property is older or if there hasn't been a review completed recently.

 Steel or metallic woven tape